Panel Discussion

 The Future of Design Education and Academia

-Join us for an engaging panel discussion on the ever-evolving landscape of design academia and how we prepare future designers for the complexities of the 21st century and what can be changed.
+This panel discussion focused on the ever-evolving landscape of design academia and how we prepare future designers for the complexities of the 21st century and what can be changed.

 By: